ClouddCoder/The-fashion-room/README.md

 BASE_URL_DEV = <ENTER_YOUR_LOCALHOST_URL>
 ```
 # Usage
 This project can be deployed locally with Docker compose.
-Inside the project folder, open a terminal and do
+In the project root, open a terminal and do
 ```
 docker compose up
 ```